5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 # AC Adapter (for Laptops)
-This patch attaches an AC Adapter Device existing in a system's `DSDT` to the `AppleACPIACAdapter` service in the IORegistry of macOS.
+This patch attaches an AC Adapter Device existing in a Laptop's `DSDT` to the `AppleACPIACAdapter` service in the IORegistry of macOS.
 This is optional and purely cosmetic – it doesn't make any difference in terms of functionality.
-So if you use **VirtualSMC** with the **SMCBatteryManger** plugin already, you don't need to add this patch at all!
-Read the note about  **ACPIBatteryManager** vs. **SMCBatteryManager** below for more details.
+So if you use **VirtualSMC** with the **SMCBatteryManager** plugin already, you don't need to add this patch at all!
+Read the note below about **ACPIBatteryManager** vs. **SMCBatteryManager** for more details.

-**Applicable to** all Laptop SMBIOSes (MacBook, MacBookAir and MacBookPro).
+**Applicable to**: MacBook, MacBookAir and MacBookPro SMBIOS.

 ## Preparations
 - In `DSDT`, search for `ACPI0003` and the device it belongs to (either AC, AC0, ADP, ADP1 or ACAD`).